siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 (u - u)^2 = 0
 $$

-Negativity belongs to rotation or opposition in the inner layer, not to ultrareal magnitude.
+Signs, rotation, and opposition belong to the inner layer or to relation, not to ultrareal magnitude.